-a.The filling of vacancies on the Board or on any committee;
+The filling of vacancies on the Board or on any committee;

-b.The amendment or repeal of Bylaws or the Articles of Incorporation or the adoption of new Bylaws or Articles of Incorporation;
+The amendment or repeal of Bylaws or the Articles of Incorporation or the adoption of new Bylaws or Articles of Incorporation;

-c.The amendment or repeal of any resolution of the Board which by its express terms is not so amendable or repealable;
+The amendment or repeal of any resolution of the Board which by its express terms is not so amendable or repealable;

-d.The appointment of committees of the Board or the members thereof;
+The appointment of committees of the Board or the members thereof;

-e.The approval of any self-dealing transaction, as such transactions are defined in Section 5233(a) of the CNPBCL;
+The approval of any self-dealing transaction, as such transactions are defined in Section 5233(a) of the CCC;

-f.The approval of the annual budget required by Article XVI; or
+The approval of the annual budget required by Section 22.4; or

-g.The compensation of any officer described in Article XIII.
+The compensation of any officer described in Section 7.22.

-2.The Board shall have the power to prescribe the manner in which proceedings of any Committee of the Board shall be conducted.
+The Board shall have the power to prescribe the manner in which proceedings of any Committee of the Board shall be conducted.
 In the absence of any such prescription, such committee shall have the power to prescribe the manner in which its proceedings shall be conducted.
-Unless these Bylaws, the Board or such committee shall otherwise provide, the regular and special meetings shall be governed by the provisions of Article VI applicable to meetings and actions of the Board.
+Unless these Bylaws, the Board or such committee shall otherwise provide, the regular and special meetings of committees shall be governed by the provisions of Article 7 applicable to meetings and actions of the Board.
 Each committee shall keep regular minutes of its proceedings and shall report the same to the Board from time to time, as the Board may require.

-Section 3.
 TEMPORARY COMMITTEES

 The Board may establish such temporary committees as it sees fit, with membership, duties, and responsibilities as set forth in the resolutions or charters adopted by the Board in establishing such committees.

-Article XIII: OFFICERS
+OFFICERS

-Section 1.
 OFFICERS

 The officers of ICANN shall be a President (who shall serve as Chief Executive Officer), a Secretary, and a Chief Financial Officer.
 ICANN may also have, at the discretion of the Board, any additional officers that it deems appropriate.
 Any person, other than the President, may hold more than one office, except that no member of the Board (other than the President) shall simultaneously serve as an officer of ICANN.

-Section 2.
 ELECTION OF OFFICERS

-The officers of ICANN shall be elected annually by the Board, pursuant to the recommendation of the President or, in the case of the President, of the Chairman of the ICANN Board.
+The officers of ICANN shall be elected annually by the Board, pursuant to the recommendation of the President or, in the case of the President, of the Chairman of the Board.
 Each such officer shall hold his or her office until he or she resigns, is removed, is otherwise disqualified to serve, or his or her successor is elected.

-Section 3.
 REMOVAL OF OFFICERS

-Any Officer may be removed, either with or without cause, by a two-thirds (2/3) majority vote of all the members of the Board.
+Any Officer may be removed, either with or without cause, by a two-thirds (2/3) majority vote of all Directors.
 Should any vacancy occur in any office as a result of death, resignation, removal, disqualification, or any other cause, the Board may delegate the powers and duties of such office to any Officer or to any Director until such time as a successor for the office has been elected.

-Section 4.
 PRESIDENT

 The President shall be the Chief Executive Officer (CEO) of ICANN in charge of all of its activities and business.
 All other officers and staff shall report to the President or his or her delegate, unless stated otherwise in these Bylaws.
-The President shall serve as an ex officio member of the Board, and shall have all the same rights and privileges of any Board member.
+The President shall serve as an ex officio Director, and shall have all the same rights and privileges of any Director.
 The President shall be empowered to call special meetings of the Board as set forth herein, and shall discharge all other duties as may be required by these Bylaws and from time to time may be assigned by the Board.

-Section 5.
 SECRETARY